isabelcooper/FirstTap/projectDocumentation/apiOverview.md

 - There is no endpoint for analysis of user activity.

+- [BUG] last minute release may have broken balance handler: needs emergency review (but out of time).
+I'm so sorry.

 ## Assumptions
 - 5 mins is an acceptable session expiry time